-The prosecution record of the '189 patent also does not preclude institution of this Petition because the '189 claims are different from the '880 claims, and the Examiner materially erred in his evaluation of the asserted art and arguments during '189 prosecution.
-The Board has declined to exercise denial under §325(d) over art and arguments considered during a child patent's prosecution with "separate and distinct claims" where Petitioner has shown that the Examiner erred in evaluation of art or arguments.
-See Apple Inc. v.
-Seven Networks, LLC, IPR2020-00285, Paper 10
+The prosecution record of the '189 patent also does not preclude institution of this Petition because the '189 claims are different from the '504 claims, and the Examiner materially erred in his evaluation of the asserted art and arguments during '189 prosecution.7 The Board has declined to exercise denial under §325(d) over art

-&lt;sup>7 To the extent that Patent Owner argues that Amgen's IPR2019-00740 raised the same art and arguments, the Board should still institute this Petition because (1) it provides different arguments based on Tacken (see, e.g., supra VIII.D-G) and additional motivations to use the IgG2/G4 constant domain (see, e.g., supra VIII.E), and (2) "the present Petitioner is different from the prior [P]etitioner."
+7 To the extent that Patent Owner argues that Amgen's IPR2019-00739 raised the same art and arguments, the Board should still institute this Petition because (1) it provides different arguments based on Tacken (see, e.g., supra VIII.C-F) and additional motivations to use the IgG2/G4 constant domain (see, e.g., supra VIII.C), and (2) "the present Petitioner is different from the prior [P]etitioner."
 See Medtronic Xomed, Inc. v.
 Neurovision Med.
 Prods., Inc., IPR2016-01405, Paper 12 at 8-9 (PTAB Dec.
-29, 2016) (declining to deny institution based on prior-filed petition because arguments presented in the pending Petition "are not the same as those presented in the prior petition").
-Thus, it would be "unfair to Petitioner" to exercise discretion under §325(d).
-Id.
+29, 2016).